semrush/intergalactic/website/docs/components/progress-bar/progress-bar.md

 ### Specific cases

 - If the download process is too long and we know about it in advance, the progress shall be visualized immediately.
-- If the exact or approximate loading time is not known, wait for 3 seconds and display the fake progress.
+- If the exact or approximate loading time isn’t known, wait for 3 seconds and display the fake progress.
 - In cases when loading is very fast, set the minimum time for displaying the progress bar – 3 seconds.
 This is necessary to avoid "blinking" of the interface.

 - If the download process is expected to be long, visualize the progress immediately.